 and air ratio.
 In addition to this, the charge motion induced by the inlet port without

 the tumble flap activated has been increased once again.
 As a result of the

-homogenisation has been further improved, and at the same time a positive sideeffect has been achieved in the reduction of the temperature load on the injector.
+homogenization has been further improved, and at the same time a positive side-effect has been achieved in the reduction of the temperature load on the injector.